dm4rnde/StockPriceOverviewAppl/README.md

 Short and **basic GUI application written in Python** that **uses tkinter**.
-<br>Created to test practice using tkinter.
+<br>Created to acquaint oneself with tkinter.

 <br>